KQM-git/TCL/characters/hydro/kokomi.md

 If Sangonomiya Kokomi's own **Bake-Kurage** are on the field when she uses **Nereid's Ascension**, the **Bake-Kurage**'s duration will be refreshed.

+* The **Bake-Kurage** Duration refresh from A1 does not refresh Heart of Depths 4pc passive, because it does not count as a "using an Elemental Skill"

 {% endtab %}

 {% tab title="Ascension 4" %}
 ### Song of Pearls

 While donning the **Ceremonial Garment** created by **Nereid's Ascension**, the Normal and Charged Attack DMG Bonus Sangonomiya Kokomi gains based on her Max HP will receive a further increase based on 15% of her Healing Bonus.

+* The effects of **Song of Pearls** cannot get extended by buffering an attack right before her Burst duration ends.

 {% endtab %}
 {% endtabs %}